 Students are strongly encouraged to use their electives primarily to gain the scholarly knowledge and skills needed to carry out their dissertation research.
 Some students may wish to create an independent study course with a faculty member who has expertise in their areas of interest.
 The ALS Coordinator can assist you in selecting appropriate elective choices and in identifying faculty whose expertise match your research interests.

 The selection of courses offered as electives in Harrisburg is made on the basis of student interest.
-Students are surveyed regarding their interests and courses with the highest rankings offered, whenever possible, at the Dixon Center skill set for conducting research, including both quantitative and qualitative methodologies, as well as program evaluation.
+Students are surveyed regarding their interests and courses with the highest rankings offered, whenever possible, at the Dixon Center

 Course Descriptions